 When most of us think about our health, we think of things like blood pressure which can have serious implications for our own health, but may not mean much to our relatives.
 Most likely, you haven’t given much thought to your genetics, unless you have a reason to.
 For most of the medical

-There is no crystal ball that can tell clinicians what to do with
+There is no crystal ball that can tell clinicians what to do with genetic test results in the event that their patient passes away and their family members want information. |

 community, your genetic information is part of your protected medical information.
 This means that physicians follow the same rules to protect your genetic information as they do for your other health information.
 But, there is something different about genetic information.
 It can have implications for your biological relatives, not just you.
 Many people will decide to allow relatives to be notified of any genetic conditions they are diagnosed with, and usually this process works well.
 A problem can occur when genetic testing doesn’t provide an immediate answer, and the patient passes away before it can.
 When this happens, clinicians are left to grapple with the conflicts between legal authority and clinical relevance.
 On one side are those with the legal authority to receive this protected medical information about the deceased and on the other side are the biological relatives who that information may have clinical relevance for, but may not have legal authority to receive it.
 There is no clear guidance on what a clinician is to do with information they gain about a deceased patient’s genetic testing.
 My study, “Disclosure of Reclassified Variant of Uncertain Significant (VUS) Results to Biological Relatives of Deceased Patients: Current Practices”, has the goal of finding out what clinicians are currently doing with that information.
 I am asking genetics professionals across the country what they currently do and what they think should be done when a clinician is notified of new information regarding the genetics of a deceased patient.
 The long-term goal of my study is to contribute to policy development that will guide clinicians through this complex situation.
 This is a complicated problem though, and the first step is going to be finding out what is happening now, to help us understand where we need to be going in the future.
 In taking on this project, I have learned a great deal about developing a research project, survey development, collaboration, policy, and genetics.